Akkadius/eq-magelo-scrapers/README.md

 # Magelo Scrapers
 * magelo.com data mining scripts for EverQuest
-* Loot: 24k web requests at time of writing
+* Loot: 24k web requests at time of writing (Please be considerate to Magelo folks)

 # Installation